stanislaspiron/freeradius-k8s/README.md

 # freeradius-k8s

-## Limitations
+## Description
+This replository contains Yaml Files to deploy freeradius in Kubernetes cluster.
-This repository was built for a LAB...
+It was built for a LAB...
 The goal is not to be used in production because shared secrets and user password are in clear text.

 ## Config Files
 This freeradius deployment uses following files: